 The sharing economy emerged after the financial collapse of 2008 with an inspiring discourse of common good, promising economic opportunity and autonomy, social connection, and reductions in environmental harms.
 Early enthusiasm for sharing entities was fueled by techno-philia and motivated reasoning, and the co-existence of both for-profit companies and community sharing efforts under the “sharing” umbrella.
 However, as sharing platforms grew, a new narrative emerged, in which companies were seen as greedy, lawless, and exploitative employers degrading working conditions and causing urban pollution and dysfunction.
 In this talk, I will draw on a decade of research on 13 case studies of sharing entities to explain the Janus face of the “sharing economy” and how its utopian potentials might be realized.

-Sign up for the virtual lecture will follow soon.
+Sign up for the virtual lecture by following this link.

 The event begins at 12:15 CEST